ShaunMaher/homelab-gitlab/README.md

 ## Storing Gitlab Pages (and other selected objects) in Cloud Object Storage
 **Reference:** https://docs.gitlab.com/ee/administration/pages/#using-object-storage

+> This section needs to be rewritten and moved to the Portainer Stack(s) section

 The following will store certain objects in Wasabi cloud storage.
 The initial goal is to have pages hosted in the cloud but to do this you need a seperate GitLab instance pointing at the same Object Storage as the primary instance.